 Royal Flush Press, the publisher of Work’s New Age: The End of Full Employment and What It Means to You and Choosing a Lasting Career: The Job-by-Job Outlook for Work's New Age, has developed a key economic indicator.
 The American Job Shortage Number, or AJSN, shows latent demand for jobs in the United States.
 The number is taken by conservatively estimating the shares of people in 11 different categories who would work if jobs were readily available.

 What value does the AJSN have now?

-The current AJSN, using Bureau of Labor Statistics data released June 2, 2017 is 16.75 million.
-Although the unemployment rate has dropped in recent months, the AJSN is broader-based, and answers the question of how many new jobs could be quickly absorbed.
+The current AJSN, using Bureau of Labor Statistics data released February 2, 2024, is 17.2 million.
+The AJSN is broader-based than the unemployment rate, and answers the question of how many new jobs could be quickly absorbed.

 How is the AJSN calculated?

 The Bureau of Labor Statistics releases the official unemployment percentage monthly.
 It also offers a variety of other numbers related to employment every year, including the numbers of people with other labor statuses.
 Among them are the total count of people working and officially unemployed; people working part-time for economic reasons; those discouraged from looking for work; those not working due to family responsibilities, being in school or training, ill health or disability, or other reasons; people who want to work but did not look for a job in the previous year; those who want to work but cannot now; and those who do not want a job at all.